-I, Parent/Guardian of (please print) , provide to my child's school and to the District permission to email academic, attendance, discipline, or other personally identifiable information to the email address(es) listed below.
-I understand that by giving this permission, there is no guarantee that the information will be fully secure and do not hold the District liable for any inappropriate release of student information that may violate the FERPA regulations as a result of any email communication.
-Should your email address change, please contact the District.
+I, Parent/Guardian of (please print) child's school and to the District permission to email academic, a , provide to my

+child's school and to the District permission to email academic, a personally identifiable information to the email address(es) lister

+giving this permission, there is no guarantee that the information

+not hold the District liable for any inappropriate release of stude

+violate the FERPA regulations as a result of any email communic address change, please contact the District. cation.
+Should your email

 Name of Student (please print:)

+Email Addusca(as).

 Email Address(es):

 Parent/Guardian Signature

+Parent/Guardian Name (please print):

+Date: